gonzaloronvera/web3_development_training_python/README.md

 ```

 - Explore the json generated in the build folder.
-- Add your Rinkeby account to Brownie.
+- Add your Goerli account to Brownie.
 Get your private key from Metamask:

 ```
-brownie accounts new my-rinkeby-account
+brownie accounts new my-goerli-account
 ```

 - List your available accounts: